708yamaguchi/decopin_hand/README.md

 # For non action spectrograms
 roslaunch decopin_hand record_action.launch target_class:=no_action save_when_action:=false
 ```
-NOTE\
+NOTE
-`anormal_threshold` argument can be passed.
+  - `anormal_threshold` argument can be passed.
 You should set proper threshold, which is effected by size of spectrogram, fft\_exec\_rate ... etc. The higher the threshold is, the harder the spectrograms are saved.
 You can check whether the threshold is proper by viewing saved spectrograms.
+  - Before starting to detect action, some waiting time is required.
+This is preparation time to calculate mahalanobis distance.

 3. Create dateaset for chainer from recorded spectrograms. `--number 100` means to use maximum 100 images for each class in dataset.
 ```